singh-man/books/crackingTheCoding/17_hard.md

 	=  [-b + sqrt(b² - 4ac)]/2a
 ```

-Therefore, if we use x = (partl +  part2) / part3, then we'll get (partl  - part2) / part3 for the value for y.
+Therefore, if we use x = (part1 +  part2) / part3, then we'll get (part1  - part2) / part3 for the value for y.

 We don't carewhich one we callx and which one we cally, so we can use either one.
 It'll work out the same in the end.